SNAP-8

 How It Works

-SNAP-25 Competition: SNAP-8 competes with the endogenous SNAP-25 protein at binding sites on vesicle-associated membrane proteins (VAMP) at the neuromuscular junction.
-This reduces the efficiency of vesicle fusion and acetylcholine release.
+SNAP-25 Competition (manufacturer-described): The supplier account is that SNAP-8 competes with the endogenous SNAP-25 protein at binding sites on vesicle-associated membrane proteins (VAMP) at the neuromuscular junction, reducing the efficiency of vesicle fusion and acetylcholine release.
+Related in vitro work exists on SNAP-25 N-terminal fragments generally, but this mechanism has not been confirmed for SNAP-8 applied topically to human skin.

-Muscle Activity Reduction: With reduced neurotransmitter signaling, expression muscles (frontalis, orbicularis oculi, corrugator) contract with less force.
-Over time, reduced muscle contractions lead to softening of dynamic wrinkles.
+Muscle Activity Reduction: On that same manufacturer account, reduced neurotransmitter signaling means expression muscles (frontalis, orbicularis oculi, corrugator) contract with less force, and over time the reduced contraction softens dynamic wrinkles.

-Safe Topical Delivery: Unlike Botox which is injected and causes temporary paralysis, SNAP-8 provides a dose-dependent, reversible modulation.
-Effects are cumulative with twice-daily application over 4 to 8 weeks.
+Safe Topical Delivery: Unlike Botox which is injected and causes temporary paralysis, SNAP-8 is described as providing a dose-dependent, reversible modulation, with effects said to accumulate over 4 to 8 weeks of twice-daily application.

 Benefits